-Meaning: Possible space groups for crystals, plane groups for 2D crystals/surfaces, or point groups for clusters.
+Meaning: Possible symmetry groups for random symmetric structure generator crystals (spacegroups), layer plane groups for 2D-crystals, plane groups for surfaces, or point groups for clusters.
 A certain number of structures will be produced using randomly selected groups from this list, using randomly generated lattice parameters and atomic coordinates.
-During this process special Wyckoff sites can be produced from general positions (Fig. 6).
+During this process special Wyckoff sites can be produced from general positions (Fig. 7).